 Before submitting your application please understand these rules and regulations for the Colorado Electric On-Site Solar Program.

-Deposits are due at time of application submittal, and we must receive them at our Pueblo, Colo., office by 3 p.m. on the fifth calendar day after the date of submission of the application.
+The application fee is due at time of application submittal, and we must receive them at our Pueblo, Colo., office by 3 p.m. on the fifth calendar day after the date of submission of the application.

 Using the the sun to power our your homes and businesses is just one of the ways we maximize renewable resources.
 Here are some answers to commonly asked questions.